mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 to Unknown.
 Drivers MUST document this in a prior minor release.

 Existing drivers MUST deprecate other URI options, if any, for controlling topology discovery or specifying the deployment topology.
-If such a egacy option is specified and the ``directConnection`` option is also specified, and the values of the two options are semantically different, the driver MUST report an error during URI option parsing.
+If such a legacy option is specified and the ``directConnection`` option is also specified, and the values of the two options are semantically different, the driver MUST report an error during URI option parsing.